Kratom Guides

 Kratom Danger #4: Adulteration

-Adulteration is a problem in the kratom industry — especially when buying from black market vendors.
-It’s difficult to obtain potent kratom these days — only reputable companies with ties to Southeast Asia can maintain a reliable connection on high-grade kratom powder.
+Unsafe kratom is a problem in the industry — anything unregulated will have unethical vendors trying to make quick money by selling impure, adulterated, or low-quality products [7].
+Only reputable companies with ties to Southeast Asia can maintain a reliable connection on high-grade kratom powder.

-To make up for low-grade kratom, some unethical vendors will mix opiate pain medications into their kratom.
+To make up for low-grade kratom, some unethical vendors will mix opioid pain medications into their kratom.
 Others will mix stimulants or any number of substances to boost the effects of the powder.

 This is dangerous and highly unethical.
 The best way to avoid this is to order from reputable brands only and check for the stamp of approval from the American Kratom Association before you buy.